 Since its humble beginnings as an informal partnership in California focused on energy use reduction in schools, CHPS has grown into a national organization concerned with all aspects of high performance.
 For more than 15 years, CHPS has been on a mission to nationally foster well-designed, operated, and maintained K-12 educational facilities that enhance student performance; positively impact student, teacher, and staff health and wellness; make education more enjoyable and rewarding; and promote positive environmental stewardship... and we are just getting started!

 CHPS helps facilitate and inspire change in our educational system.
-The goals of CHPS are to fundamentally change the design, construction, and operation of schools to:
+Our goals are to fundamentally change the design, construction, and operation of schools to:

 - Conserve energy, water, and other resources to minimize greenhouse gas emissions and reduce operating costs

 CHPS provides resources – in many cases, free resources – to schools, school districts, and professionals about all aspects of high performance school design, construction, and operation.
 CHPS develops tools that help make schools energy, water and material efficient, well-lit, thermally comfortable, acoustically sound, safe, healthy, and easy to operate.
 These resources include a well-respected six-volume best practices manual, training and conferences, a high performance building rating and recognition program, and other tools for creating healthy, green schools.